NickSpringall/workbook/workbook.md

 let violin = new Instrument("violin", "String", "treble", "")
 ```

-The values of the violin object can be manipulated by both dot and bracket notation
+The values of the violin object can be manipulated by both dot and bracket notation.

 ```js
 violin.volume = "soft"